justeat/JustTweak/README.md

              :script => '$PODS_ROOT/JustTweak/Assets/TweakPropertyGenerator.bundle/TweakPropertyGenerator \
              -l $SRCROOT/<path_to_the_local_configuration_json_file> \
              -o $SRCROOT/<path_to_the_output_folder_for_the_generated_code> \
-             -c $SRCROOT/<path_to_the_configuration_json_file_for_the_code_to_be_generated>',
+             -c $SRCROOT/<path_to_the_configuration_json_file>',
              :execution_position => :before_compile
 ```

-Every time you build the target, the code generator tool will regenerate the code for the stack.
-Crucially, it will include all the properties backing the features definded in the `LocalConfiguration`.
+Every time the target is built, the code generator tool will regenerate the code for the stack.
+It will include all the properties backing the features defined in the `LocalConfiguration`.

 - Add the generated files to you project and start using the stack.